GabrielSlima/blog/articles/clean-code-clean-systems.md

         and running and ready to go.
     </p>
     <p>
-        The following code represents a application that converts a video to Gif.
+        The following code represents an application that converts a video to Gif.
 It's basically a MVC application.
         All the configurations and set up happens inside the "main" and provides the application what is needed to run.
     </p>
 <pre class="brush: python">